kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ### Final Remarks

-If you managed to follow all of that through well done.
+Working with Auto Layout and adapting your interfaces to different screen sizes for iOS is more important that ever.
+Using Interface Builder and Storyboards will get you a long way, and I'm not suggesting that you banish them from your workflow.
+However for all but the most simple of applications you will need to get into the trenches and write layout constraints in code.
+I hope this article will help you in that task.

 You can download the source for this app from my [github][github-app] for reference.

-Working with Auto Layout and adapting your interfaces to different screen sizes for iOS is  more important that ever.
-Using Interface Builder and Storyboards will get you a long way, I'm not suggesting that you banish them from your workflow.
-For all but the most simplest of applications you will at some point need to get into the trenches and write layout constraints in code.
-Hopefully this article will help you in that task.

 If you have any questions or comments please do [get in touch](/about).